maxensas/xiletrade/README.md

 ### Use and define your own shortcuts :
 * To configure or close the program, use right click on system tray icon.
-* All features have a deep explain about themselves, just leave the mouse hover until a tooltip appear.
+* All features have a deep explain on themselves, just leave the mouse hover until a tooltip appears.

 ### Tool behaviours :
-* You can drag main window where you want on your screen for next price checks, it save X,Y position. (default position after restart)
+* Drag main window where you want on your screen for next price checks, it save X,Y position. (default position after restart)
 * Search by current item values or by minimum value in tier range.
-* Mouse wheel to change numeric values (min/max) > hold CTRL or SHIFT for decimal values.
+* Change numeric values with mouse wheel (min/max) > hold CTRL or SHIFT for decimal values.
-* Click on the upper left corner to adjust opacity and auto-close when window lose the focus.
+* Adjust opacity and auto-close when window lose the focus (click on the upper left corner).
-* Auto select : total life,es,armour,evasion,resistances,pseudo and all DPS kind.
+* Auto select : total life, energy shield, armour, evasion, resistances, pseudo stats, DPS and more.
-* Customizable highlight for dangeours mods in maps or expensive mods.
+* Customizable highlight for expensive and dangeours mods in maps (in config file).
+* Auto paste whisper trades in-game from external websites.

 ### Archive contains :
 * Application executable.